Stanley Radwan

 Stanisław J. Radwan (May 15, 1908 – April 6, 1998), also known as The Polish Strongman and King of Iron and Steel, was an ethnic Polish, American strongman and professional wrestler in Cleveland, Ohio during the 1940s and 1950s.

 Early life

 Radwan was born in the Austro-Hungarian Empire in 1908.
+This was Poland suppressed under this time as Poland was carved into 3 pieces one of which was Austria albeit Polish people like Radwan still spoke Polish and there was a continuance of Polish culture though there was suppression- as any power occupying another's land.
 Radwan's strength was apparent as a youth, showing off for his childhood friends.
 Prior to World War II, he joined the Polish navy and earned the rank of lieutenant.

 Bergen-Belsen

 Radwan was captured following the invasion of Poland by Nazi Germany.
 He was a prisoner of war at the Bergen-Belsen concentration camp.
 According to a story in the 1983 issue of Ohio Magazine, Radwan said that he attempted to escape from the camp by pushing over a brick wall with his bare hands.
 He claimed that when word of the feat reached Adolf Hitler, Hitler came to the camp.
 Radwan said that Hitler ordered him to put on a show for his friends in Berlin, and Radwan said, "You killed my brothers in Poland and you ask me to do this?
 Nein!"
 When a guard pushed a revolver in his face, Radwan claimed that he "grabbed the gun between my teeth and squeezed the barrel shut."
 According to Radwan, Hitler laughed and ordered the guards to give Radwan extra rations.